Arksine/moonraker/docs/configuration.md

 This document describes Moonraker's full configuration.
-As this file references configuration for both Klipper (`printer.cfg`) and Moonraker (`moonraker.conf`), each example contains a commment indicating which configuration file is being refrenenced.
+As this file references configuration for both Klipper (`printer.cfg`) and Moonraker (`moonraker.conf`), each example contains a commment indicating which configuration file is being referenced.
 A basic [sample configuration](./moonraker.conf) in the `docs` directory.

 ## Core Components